ViRb3/pi-encrypted-boot-ssh/README.md

 ```

 ## On the Raspberry Pi
 Boot the Raspberry Pi with the new SD card.
-It will obtain a new IP address from the DHCP server and start listening for SSH connections.
-To decrypt the root partition and continue boot, from any shell, simply type `cryptroot-unlock`.
+It will obtain an IP address from the DHCP server and start listening for SSH connections.
+To decrypt the root partition and continue boot, from any shell, simply run `cryptroot-unlock`.

 ## Avoiding SSH key collisions
 To avoid host key collisions you can configure a separate trusted hosts store in the `~/.ssh/config` of your client: